-1. Serves all your static content (images, css, etc) from a wold-wide cdn.
+1. Serves all of your static content (images, css, etc.) from a wold-wide CDN.

-2. Uses latency-based routing to route each user to one of four world-wide data centers that is the fastest for them.
+2. Uses latency-based routing to route each user to one of four world-wide data centres that is the fastest for them.

 5. Ezoic partners with Cloudflare, which is the largest CDN and security company in the world.
-You can enable them in the App section.
-They do a lot of the stuff I just describes above and more.
+You can enable them in the App section of your Ezoic dashboard.